ReliSA/CRCE/README.md

 After modifying a part of code, only the parental module needs to be rebuilt (no need to rebuild all).
 After that, the pax process must be restarted.

 ## Configuration

 Configuration is done via OSGI service called [Configuration Admin](https://osgi.org/specification/osgi.cmpn/7.0.0/service.cm.html).
 Details on how it's implemented in Felix can be found in  [Apache Felix Configuration Admin Service](https://felix.apache.org/documentation/subprojects/apache-felix-config-admin.html).

-By default, Felix will look into the `conf` directory for possible configuration (example of such directory can be found in `deploy/conf.default`)
+By default, Felix will look into the `config` directory for possible configuration (example of such directory can be found in `deploy/conf.default`)

 ## Issues